General · · 19 min read

 To really get a handle on the ROI of personalization efforts, manufacturers should focus on a few key metrics that can tell the story:

-4. Customer Lifetime Value (CLV): This metric gives you a glimpse into the total revenue you can expect from a customer over their lifetime.
-Personalization can significantly enhance CLV by building stronger relationships and encouraging repeat business.
+4. Customer Lifetime Value: This metric gives you a glimpse into the total revenue you can expect from a customer over their lifetime.
+Personalization helps in building stronger relationships and encouraging repeat business.

 5. Engagement Metrics: Looking at metrics like click-through rates (CTR) and time spent on site can reveal how customization impacts user engagement.
 For instance, tailored experiences often lead to increased engagement, with 63% of marketers noting improved conversion rates due to their individualized efforts.